 - Manual button gate for R / Reset channel

 - Led indication per channel

-BITWIG – 2.0 and further has built in HW CLOCK device that we collaborated on and which is meant to be interfaced with the KLIK.
+Version 2.0 and further has a built-in HW CLOCK device that we collaborated on and meant to be interfaced with the KLIK.

-- I am sure someone will make max for live object for this which will be even better – already talking to somebody about that
+There is a simple method of sending pulses from a drum machine; see the Ableton project below.
+I am sure someone will make max for live object for this, which will be even better – already talking to somebody about that.

-Cubase,Logic,ProTools etc. – not tested yet – similar method to Ableton should work (download the Ableton project to get the sync samples)
+Not tested yet – a similar method to Ableton should work (download the Ableton project to get the sync samples)

-So what is the advantage of audio clock in comparison to midi clock?
-Well midi clock is a protocol where there are 24 clock messages sent in the duration of one quarter note.
-Which is 6 messages every 16th note.
-Each of these messages takes about quarter of a millisecond to transmit in the serial line at defined speed of the MIDI protocol.
+So what is the advantage of the audio clock in comparison to the midi clock?
+Well, midi clock is a protocol where there are 24 clock messages sent in the duration of one-quarter note, which is 6 messages every 16th note.
+Each of these messages takes about a quarter of a millisecond to transmit in the serial line at the defined speed of the MIDI protocol.

-MIDI clock works great for most of the stuff , but converting it to analog clock requires another device with micro computer in it which converts the serially transmitted message to the pulse information.
+MIDI clock works great for most of the stuff, but converting it to an analog clock requires another device with a micro computer in it, which converts the serially transmitted message to the pulse information.

-With synchronising through audio all that stuff is being skipped.
+With synchronizing through audio, all that stuff is being skipped.
 The audio processes in the computers are rather high priority because even a slight shift of a quarter millisecond between the audio channels can cause phasing artifacts.
-Besides that the MIDI clock cannot be shifted back and forth (common feature audio track delay / pre-delay) and most likely is not the best idea to put groove on it.
+Besides that, the MIDI clock cannot be shifted back and forth (common feature audio track delay / pre-delay) and most likely is not the best idea to put a groove on it.